zk-passport/openpassport/app/README.md

 Then, upload the zkey and the arkzkey built at a publicly available url and replace the two urls in `common/src/constants/constants.ts`

-Adapt the inputs you pass in `app/src/utils/prover.ts`.
+Adapt the inputs you pass in `app/src/utils/prover.ts` and if you want to mint SBTs, adapt and redeploy the contracts.

 ### Android